As an artist and homeowner, Donna enjoys creating unique decorative items and holiday ornaments to welcome all to her artistic abode.

 Basic Materials for Making a Sock Snowman

-Each of these projects using a slightly different set of materials, but the basic list of supplies are:
+Each of these projects uses a slightly different set of materials, but the basic list of supplies are:

 - a white crew sock, preferably with a white toe and heel though these elements can be cut off